 Changes to super 1 July 202030 Jun 2020 4 min read

-Several important changes to super come into effect on 1 July 2020 and may affect your decisions around super.
+From 1 July 2020, several important changes to super will come into effect, which may affect your decisions around super.
 These are outlined below.

 Increase in age for voluntary contributions

 People aged 65 and 66 will now be able to make contributions to superannuation without having to meet the work test.
 The work test will still need to be met by those at least age 67 but under age 75.